barafael/barafael.github.io/_posts/2017-11-15-Pondering-Language-Features-(subjective).md

 * No inheritance
 * Compile-time generics with java-like bounds
 * Complete avoidance of NULL/nullptr
 * Only numeric types with explicit size and signedness (like uint64\_t)
 * A struct type that can be initialised with a designated initializer
 * A Checked Tagged Union Type
     * As a result: Option type with null pointer optimization

-* Rust style algebraic error management
+* Rust style algebraic error management (Result and Option)
 * C-Style for loop and iterable interface for collections

-* Standard library with collections
+* Standard library with collections (List, Set, Map)
 * Strings not null-terminated, but stored length
 * Standard Library smart pointers
     * What types?
 Heap, Refcount, Mutex, ...

-* Optional Array bounds checking at Runtime
+* Explicit Optional Array bounds checking at Runtime
 * Unicode Support
 * Module system
 * Central repo and library manager for such modules

 # Data and Program Structure

 Data can be structured in Product Types (structures).
 Functions on structs should be declared like members, and take a pointer to their instance.
+An first-class tagged union type is essentially what a tagged union is in C, except that variant checking can be enforced.
+Type-safe enumeration type?
+Dereferencing a member is '.' regardless of pointer to structure or structure value.

 <pre>
 data SomeThing {